Pediatric Eye Care

 Youngsters with vision problems that make it difficult for them to see the blackboard or up close (reading and writing) will undoubtedly have trouble with their studies.
 And children with a vision problem may not know they have one — they think everyone sees the way they do.

-Children should have a complete eye examination every two years throughout their school years.
-The eye doctor will check the health of their eyes and will be on the alert for any underlying health problems, such as diabetes, that may first be manifested in the eyes.
-The doctor also tests for any changes in eyesight that may call for corrective lenses.
+Children should have complete eye exams every two years throughout their school years.
+We will check the health of their eyes as well as any signs of underlying health problems, such as diabetes, that may first show up in the eyes.
+The doctor also tests for changes in eyesight that may call for corrective lenses.

 Preparation for the Exam

-Eye appointments for young children or babies should be scheduled for times when they are well rested — usually in the morning.
-Young children can be prepared for the exam by telling them they’ll be looking at pictures and talking to the doctor.
+It is best to schedule eye appointments for young children or babies for times when they are well rested — usually in the morning.
+You can prepare young children for the exam by telling them they’ll be looking at pictures and talking to the doctor.
 Parents should take along a favorite toy or juice in case there is waiting time or the child needs some familiar comfort.

-An infant exam should be scheduled for the baby’s least fussy time — after he or she has napped and been feed.
-And, because those quiet times between naps and feedings often don’t last very long, it’s best not to spend time completing required paperwork at the doctor’s office.
-Instead, paperwork should be prepared and sent to the doctor’s office ahead of time or brought along to the appointment.
+Schedule an infant’s exam for the baby’s least fussy time — after he or she has napped and been fed.
+And, because those quiet times between naps and feedings often don’t last very long, it’s best to complete required paperwork before coming to the appointment, rather than in the doctor’s office.

 The Examination

-As soon as a child reaches school age, an eye doctor should perform a pediatric eye exam, making allowances for a child’s limited ability to read.
-This exam will include an overall look at the appearance of the eye and surrounding area, checking for signs such as squinting, drooping of eyelids, facial muscles that do not appear to be working properly, and signs of irritation such as redness or swelling.
-A check of pupil function will also be done at this point using a pen light to see if the pupil responds normally.
-In addition, the eye care professional will perform the following checks:
+A pediatric eye exam will include allowances for a child’s limited ability to read.
+We will look at the overall appearance of the eyes and surrounding area, checking for squinting, drooping of eyelids, facial muscles that do not appear to be working properly, and any redness or swelling.
+We will also check pupil function using a pen light to see if the pupil responds normally.
+We will also check the following:

 • Eye alignment